boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

 --- abstract

-   This document defines a YANG module for power and energy management of devices.
+   This document defines a YANG module for power and energy management.
+   The document covers both device and network levels.

 --- middle